UCL-RITS/mkdocs-rc-docs/README.md

 When someone pushes to the repository:

-- Travis runs the `./builder/deploy.sh` script, which:
+- GitHub Actions runs the `./builder/deploy.sh` script, which:
   - checks out the `gh-pages` branch to a directory called `out`
   - deletes the contents of that directory
     - then runs the `./builder/build.sh` script